-President Trump May Declare Opioid Epidemic National Emergency
+Trump Administration To Declare Opioid Crisis A Public Health Emergency

-President Trump could declare a national emergency to deal with the opioid epidemic Thursday, freeing up resources for treatment and to better monitor prescriptions.
+The Trump administration will declare a public health emergency to deal with the opioid epidemic Thursday, freeing up some resources for treatment.
 More than 140 Americans die every day from an opioid overdose, according to the Centers for Disease Control and Prevention.

-The president first said he'd declare the opioid crisis a national emergency in August, but the proposal languished until this week.
+President Trump is also expected to direct agency and department heads to use all appropriate emergency authorities to reduce number of deaths caused by the opioid crisis, according to senior administration officials.

+The move stops short of declaring the crisis a national emergency, which Trump first said he'd declare in August.
+He repeated that pledge this week.
+The White House said it determined that declaring a public health emergency was more appropriate than a national emergency.

 Some in the field, like Dr. Andrew Kolodny, say it's been frustrating to wait for the administration to respond to a crisis Trump first acknowledged on the campaign trail when he was running for president.